Robinyo/provider-directory/README.md

 Policies are authored in [Rego](https://www.openpolicyagent.org/docs/policy-language).

-Reference data (e.g., Roles, Permissions, Relationships) is loaded when the Policy Engine service is healthy.
+Reference data (e.g., Roles, Permissions, Relationships) is loaded when the Policy Engine is healthy.

-Policies are loaded when the Policy Engine service is healthy and the Reference data has been loaded.
+Policies are loaded when the Policy Engine is healthy and all Reference data has been loaded.

 ![divider](./divider.png)